olincollege/network-keylogger/README.md

 However, when compiling iwth CMake, since sudo permissions cannot be specified, the user must be added to the input group by running the following in the terminal:

-`sudo usermod -aG input [your username]`
+`sudo usermod -aG input [your username]`.

-and then restarting the device.
+Restart the device afterwards for the requried change to take place.

 ## Setting Up the Server
 In order to run the local server that can receive information from the keylogger